 - Other injuries caused by explosions and blasts

-Could You Benefit from Assistance from an Experienced Iraq War Compensation Fund Lawyer?
+Could You Benefit from Assistance from an Experienced Iraq War / Afghanistan War Compensation Fund Lawyer?

 Perhaps you, or someone close to you, was harmed by these banks who were, essentially, co-conspirators with Iran.
-By providing financing to Iran, these banks willfully violated the United States Anti-Terrorism Act, and those harmed by these actions could potentially benefit from speaking to a U.S. ATA attorney.
+By providing financing to Iran, these banks likely violated the United States Anti-Terrorism Act, and those harmed by these actions could potentially benefit from speaking to a U.S. ATA attorney.
 Your ATA attorney can help you with an Iraq war veteran’s lawsuit.
-These explosion injury lawsuits, explosion related spinal cord injury lawsuits, and explosion related traumatic brain injury lawsuits can benefit those injured by such state-sponsored terrorism.
-Explosion injury lawsuits can help those recovering from injuries due to IEDs, EFPs, RPGs and IRAMs, as well as family member of those who were killed as a result of these violations of the U.S. Anti-Terrorism Act.
+These explosion injury lawsuits, explosion related spinal cord injury lawsuits, and explosion related traumatic brain injury lawsuits can benefit those injured by Iran's state-sponsored terrorism.
+Explosion injury lawsuits can help those recovering from injuries due to IEDs, EFPs, RPGs and IRAMs, as well as Gold Star family members who lost loved ones as a result of these violations of the U.S. Anti-Terrorism Act.

 An experienced U.S. Anti-Terrorism Act lawyer can fight hard for those injured or killed as a direct result of violations of the United States Anti-Terrorism Act.
 Those who are responsible for the traumatic injuries and deaths must be held accountable.
-While nothing can truly ease the pain of those who suffered such horrific injuries or those whose loved ones died as a result of state-sponsored terrorism, the banks who knowingly helped finance such terrorism can and should be held accountable.
-If these banks had not provided funding, the attacks on U.S. soldiers and contractors would not have taken place.
-If you believe you are entitled to seek reparation for injuries or a death related to violations of the United States ATA, an experienced Iraq War lawyer can help.
+While nothing can truly ease the pain of those who suffered such horrific injuries or those whose loved ones died as a result of state-sponsored terrorism, the banks that helped finance the country of Iran, a known sponsor of terror, should be held accountable.
+If you believe you are entitled to seek reparation for injuries or a death related to violations of the United States ATA, an experienced Iraq War / Afghanistan War lawyer can help.